 Leadership, flexibility and the ability to learn fast

-We asked Amaral about the set of skills that he looks for in a financial leader and he responded with ease: leadership, flexibility and the ability to learn fast.
+We asked Amaral about the set of skills that he looks for in a financial leader and he responded with ease: leadership, flexibility, and the ability to learn fast.

 “I think that the ability to learn is something fundamental in a world in constant change, you can’t accommodate yourself within your past technical knowledge because it is changing, and will continue to change.”

 Finance departments changed a lot in the last decade.
-They went from piles of paper to terabytes of digital documents and are currently experimenting a new wave of digital transformation – we’re talking about automation.
+They went from piles of paper to terabytes of digital documents and are currently experimenting with a new wave of digital transformation – we’re talking about automation.

 CFOs who embrace this opportunity now will have an edge over their competitors in the coming years – and this is not a prediction, it’s a fact.
-When asked about it, Ricardo said “Manual tasks end up being a drain of attention, resources and energy and keep us from focusing 100% on our core business.
+When asked about it, Ricardo said “Manual tasks end up being a drain of attention, resources, and energy and keep us from focusing 100% on our core business.
 If you have any activity that is not very significant within the company’s or customer journey, it needs to be automated as soon as possible.”

 What lies ahead